alexa/ask-sdk-controls/doc/userGuide.md

 This section is a quick walk-through of the steps to add Controls to an existing skill.

-The Controls framework provides a library of pre-made controls that offer solutions for common interactions scenarios such as presenting a list of options to a user.
+The Controls Framework provides various built-in controls that offer solutions for common interactions scenarios such as presenting a list of options to a user.
 These controls include their own interaction models which can be merged with your existing skill's interaction model.

 As an example, we'll add a [ListControl](https://ask-sdk-controls-typedoc.s3.amazonaws.com/modules/_commoncontrols_listcontrol_listcontrol_.html)